TheLeon9/chifoumi/README.md

 ## How does the page work

-1. When you arrive on the index.php, you can login or register.
+1. When you arrive on the index.php after a "click", you can login or register.

 2. After login you arrive at a page where you can choose what you want to do.